27 Apr Be an Effective Partner with Your Financial Advisor and Safely Use Your Line of Credit Aka: Bringing Your Future to the Present Part 1 of 2

 Small changes create big results!
 This is the power of compounding.

-We created a scenario and immediately saw the results.
-I’m using an easy to use finance application built exclusively for the iPad called CashMap.
+We created a scenario and immediately saw the results, and I’ve designed an easy to use finance application you can use to create your own financial plans.
 CashMap gives you the power to create your personalized scenario and immediately see the results.
-To learn more visit www.cashmapapp.com or visit Apple’s iTunes Store at the following URL: https://itunes.apple.com/us/app/cashmap/id383221867?mt=8&ign-mpt=uo%3D4
+To learn more, read about the CashMap app on this site or visit CashMap’s app page on Apple’s App Store or Google Play.

 No Comments